Parenting, Child Development and Advocacy

 Docs for Tots focuses on very young children and their families.
 It was formed in recognition of the importance, obligation, potential impact, and yet, lack of adequate numbers of active doctor advocates for infants, toddlers, and preschoolers on the national, state and local levels.

 Focuses on increasing both the awareness of the health benefits of fruits and vegetables, and their consumption, in the United States.

 HWCLI serves as an umbrella agency for public and voluntary agencies serving Long Island's poor and vulnerable.
 It provides consumer information and facilities for enrollment for Child Health Plus, Family Haelth Plus, SNAP benefits and post-9/11 services.

-A good resource for general information related to child health or for more specific guidance on parenting issues.
+A good resource from the American Academy of Pediatrics, for general information related to child health or for more specific guidance on parenting issues.